-What is this? … Welcome to Head 2 Head, a new eight-part sports and pop culture series that will be published right here on Hardwood and Hollywood.
-Over the next few months, I will be taking the longest possible route on the quest to find the answer to eight simple Who Is Better prompts.
+What is this? … Welcome to Head 2 Head, a new ten-part sports and pop culture series that will be published right here on Hardwood and Hollywood.
+Over the next year, I will be taking the longest possible route on the quest to find the answer to ten simple Who Is Better prompts.

 How will a conclusion be reached? … In each edition of Head 2 Head, I’ll be asking and answering seven questions.
 Each of these questions are designed to help determine the winner of the Head 2 Head.

 Are the questions always going to be the same? … Nah, the questions will be specific to the match-up.
 Let’s keep things fresh, ya know?

 Question #1: Who had the more prestigious collegiate career?

 The answer to this question admittedly doesn’t hold a ton of weight since a Quarterback’s legacy is truly created in the National Football League.
 If collegiate performance were just as important as one’s play in the NFL, then oh boy, we’d be having some tremendous Tim Tebow vs. Vince Young vs. Tom Brady vs. Joe Montana Fatal Four-Way conversations, and that’s a little too much for my brain to handle.
 Even still, it doesn’t hurt to find an answer to this question.